MicrosoftDocs/power-automate-docs/flow-docs/dev-isv-partner-intro.md

 ---
-title: Microsoft Flow for ISVs and Microsoft partners | Microsoft Docs
+title: Microsoft Flow for ISVs and Microsoft partners - Microsoft Flow | Microsoft Docs
 description: An introduction for ISVs and Microsoft partners to leveraging Microsoft Flow.
 services: ''
 suite: flow